-\begin{section}{Discussion} In this paper we derived and investigated three-body post-Newtonian (3BpN) effects in hierarchical triples containing a SMBH.
-We solved the Lagrange planetary equations to 1pN-quadrupole order with a two-parameter perturbative expansion in the pN parameter $\delta=v/c$ and the ratio of semi-major axes $\epsilon=a_1/a_2$.
-Using a multiple scales method, we derived 3BpN terms that can significantly change the evolution of the inner binary.
-Upon request, we will provide a \texttt{Mathematica} notebook that contains a complete derivation.
+\begin{section}{Discussion} In this paper we derived and investigated three-body post-Newtonian (3BpN) secular effects in hierarchical triples containing a SMBH.
+We expanded the Lagrange planetary equations to 1pN-octupole order with a two-parameter perturbative expansion in the pN parameter $\delta=v/c$ and the ratio of semimajor axes $\epsilon=a_1/a_2$.
+Using a multiple scales method, we derived secular 3BpN terms that can significantly change the evolution of the inner binary.
+Upon request, we will provide a \textit{Mathematica} notebook that contains a complete derivation.